Live at Madison Square Garden (Shawn Mendes album)

-Live at Madison Square Garden is the first live album by Canadian singer and songwriter Shawn Mendes.
+Live at Madison Square Garden is the first live album by Canadian singer-songwriter Shawn Mendes.
 The album features the hit singles "Mercy", "Treat You Better", Stitches" and "Life of the Party" alongside special medleys of other songs.
 The album was released worldwide, digitally on December 19, 2016.

 Background and release

 On 10 September 2016, Mendes recorded his one-night-only Madison Square Garden show which was a part of his Shawn Mendes World Tour which took place across North America and Europe throughout 2016.
 The album serves to document the singer-songwriter's first-time ever headlining the historic New York City venue.
 The album was announced on 19 December 2016 and released 4 days later.

 Following the performance Mendes' second album, Illuminate, debuted at No. 1 on the Billboard 200 chart in September.
 He headlined Radio City Music Hall and performed on Saturday Night Live in December 2016.